Last updated on April 11th, 2020 at 09:45 am

 Vintage lenses have a unique character that can add something special to your photographs.
 Manufacturing technology advances fast and most lenses made today use different techniques to lenses of the past and it shows.

-A marked difference can be found in the way vintage lenses render colour and sharpness.
+A marked difference can be found in the way vintage lenses render color and sharpness.
 It could be just the certain something you are looking for.

 2. Add quality for less